 Equally important, we focus on positive youth development by designing our programs utilizing a strengths-based approach.
 Our programs empower youth with the skills needed to form and maintain healthy relationships, make safer sexual (and life) choices, and work towards their goals.
 Our approach helps facilitators focus on youth’s strengths, be inclusive in mindset and language, and build positive relationships with the youth and community they’re serving.
 To further reinforce the importance (and future use) of these approaches and skills, we provide additional discussion points and modeling in our Dibble trainings.

-Tools for Your Application
+Tools for Your EBP Review

 Dibble programs are being successfully implemented with a wide range of youth, especially those who have suffered historic disparities.
 Diverse organizations have successfully taught the programs in a wide variety of settings.
 Here is a partial list of populations and settings where our programs are being used.